coleifer/peewee/docs/peewee/example.rst

 subquery:

 .. note::
-    The subquery, ``user.following()``, by default will select all the columns on the ``User`` model.
-Because we're using it as a subquery, we need to explicitly indicate we only want to select the user's id.
+    The subquery, ``user.following()``, by default would ordinarily select all the columns on the ``User`` model.
+Because we're using it as a subquery, peewee will only select the primary key.

 .. code-block:: python